Could I Have ADHD? Or Am I Just Lazy?

 Why This Matters

-When you believe you’re lazy, it shapes how you see yourself.
+When you start to believe you’re lazy, it shapes how you see yourself.

-And the longer it goes on, the more it can start to affect your confidence.
+And over time, that can really start to affect your confidence.

 Could It Be ADHD?